 Your e-mail address will no longer work effective November 1.
 If you do not set a redirect you will become "user unknown" in the world of e-mail on November 1 when your account is deleted.
 Any e-mail sent to your @colby.edu e-mail address will bounce back to the sender with a request"user unknown" message.

 You can prevent the trauma of "user unknown" by simply setting an e-mail redirect at Colby before your account closes.
 An e-mail redirect returns a nice message back to the sender, telling them that your Colby e-mail account is no longer in service but that you can be reached at another e-mail address (which you provide).
 Here are the steps needed to set up an e-mail redirect:1.
 Obtain an e-mail account elsewhere.
 You may already have one at Hotmail, Yahoo or Gmail.
 You may have a new e-mail account at your workplace or graduate school.
 Make sure this e-mail account works before proceeding.
 If you don't know how to do this, please consult with the Student Computer Services (207-859-4224).

 2. Transfer your Colby e-mail to another e-mail account.
 Instructions to move your Colby e-mail to a Gmail account are at Import Colby E-mail into Gmail

 3. Click here to set a redirect before November 1st.
 You may have to authenticate with your Colby password.
-Check the “redirect” button and enter your new e-mail address (eg, Jane.Doe@gmail.com) and a date prior to November 1st that you want your redirect to start.
-The end date does not matter; redirects stay in place for approximately six months.
+Check the “redirect” button and enter your new e-mail address (eg, Jane.Doe@gmail.com), The redirect will take effect on November 1st and will stay place for approximately six months.
 For the reason, simply say "graduated".
 You will receive e-mail confirmation from the e-mail administrator within a day or so that your request was received.

 4. You should test the redirect, after your chosen start date, and make sure it works by sending e-mail to your Colby address from an external e-mail address.